+The 3GPP Service URL for 5G Media Streaming may also include information to support handling of eMBMS or MBS delivery.

 ===== CHANGE =====

 5.1 General

 The downlink streaming procedures follow the general high-level workflow depicted in Figure 5.1-1 below, starting from provisioning and ingest session preparation to the actual content streaming sessions.
 The Ingest Session refers to the time interval during which media content is uploaded to the 5GMSd AS.
 The Provisioning Session refers to the time interval during which the 5GMSd Client can access the media content and the 5GMSd Application Provider can control and monitor the media content and its delivery.
 Interactions between the 5GMSd AF and the 5GMSd Application Provider may occur at any time while the Provisioning Session is active.